MCP-Security-Research/vurze/DEVELOPMENT.md

 - create a finalized readme file
 - hook up to pypi for first release and set up github actions for publishing / releasing

+- what happens if someone deletes a decorator to a function?
 - make it be able to work with multiple files at once
 - ensure tool works with recursive functions and classes. basic test cases using pytest, and also cargo test???
 - would a different approach other than ast be faster/more reliable/better?